AdamWelchUK/NodeRedEPEverDashboard/README.md

 It reads live and historical stats and displays them in graphs using the standard Node Red UI.
 It also allows you to change a number of the charging parameters which are accessible when you select 'User' battery type.

-Full instructions for installing raspbian, node red and the flows is below.
+Full instructions for installing raspbian, node red and the flow is below.

+This has been tested on an orginal Raspberry Pi 1 as well as a raspberry pi 4 using node red within Hass.io (docker).

 # Install instructions